|Nutritional Guidelines (per serving)|

 The dill is optional, but only because some people don't care for it and it's not always in season.
 If you like dill and have access to it, by all means, stir it in.
 It adds a grassy, savory note that is perfection next to earthy spinach.

 Trim the stem end off the onion.
 Leave the root end in tact to hold the layers of the onion together.
 Cut the onion in half lengthwise and remove the peel.
-Working with one-half of the onion at a time, make horizontal cuts into the onion before making vertical and then crosswise cuts to finely chop the onion, using the root end as sort of a handle.
+Working with one-half of the onion at a time, make horizontal cuts into the onion before making vertical and then crosswise cuts to finely chop the onion, using the root end as a sort of a handle.
 Set the onion aside.

 Peel and mince the garlic.
 Set aside.

 Pick over and trim the spinach.
 Rinse it clean, spin or pat it dry.
 You really want the spinach dried off to avoid having to cook off the water later.
 Cut the leaves into thin ribbons.* Set aside.

 In a medium pot over medium-high heat, melt the butter.
 Add the onion and salt and cook, stirring occasionally, until the onion is soft, about 3 minutes.

 Add the garlic to the onion and cook, stirring, until fragrant, about 1 minute.
 Stir in the spinach.
 Cook, stirring occasionally, until the leaves are wilted and any liquid that has cooked out of the spinach has evaporated, about 4 minutes.
 If there's a lot of liquid, turn up the heat and boil it off.